 (United Nations-managed trade)

-In the early days of the Republic, the Founding Fathers knew manufacturing would be the key to the nation’s economic independence.
+In the early days of the Republic, the Founders knew manufacturing would be the key to the nation’s economic independence.
 Right from the beginning, they promoted impartial trade with all nations, and created policies that changed the direction of the economy.
 (Before the Revolution, colonists had mainly exported raw materials and imported manufactured goods.)

 The first Congress of the United States established tariffs on foreign merchandise, passing the Tariff Act in 1789.
 Why would they do that and what were the results?